 I checked 👟 are okay 😘

-Phoebe was back in her sweater, skirt, and trainers uniform, but she was wearing pink Converse, bright yellow leggings, and a cute pullover with a treasure map on it that only had one giant hole in the shoulder.
+Phoebe was back in her jumper, skirt, and trainers uniform, but she was wearing pink Converse, bright yellow leggings, and a cute pullover with a treasure map on it that only had one giant hole in the shoulder.
 Suzy wanted to poke the hole, so this wasn’t some gown-inspired fever dream.
 She actually fancied Phoebe.